 1. TV News Anchor

-News anchors are people that deliver news stories to a TV or internet audience.
-Respected anchors inspire trust with their audiences and can often hold a large deal of influence over them.
-News anchors normally either work out of a studio or may travel to do on-site or live reports.
+The first broadcast journalism job that comes to mind is News Anchor.
+News anchors deliver news stories to a TV or internet audience.
+Respected anchors inspire trust with their audiences and can often hold a significant deal of influence over them.
+News anchors typically either work out of a studio or may travel to do on-site or live reports.
 They can also work erratic hours to conduct research or to be at the scene of ground-breaking events to report on them as they occur.

 2. News Writer

 News writers write pertinent stories for print or broadcast.
-They are vital to the accurate relay of information as they review investigative notes, conduct research on back stories and separate valid facts from mere conjecture.
-They need to have the ability to turn facts and figures into news items that pique the public’s interest and spread awareness.
+They are vital to accurately relaying information as they review investigative notes, research backstories, and separate valid facts from mere conjecture.
+They need to be able to turn facts and figures into news items that pique the public’s interest and spread awareness.

 3. Correspondent